 Similarly, he performed the Alicia Keys duet “Fire We Make” kneeling in front of a 40-foot video of the stunning soul diva.
 Perhaps some sort of licensing rights prevent him from performing the song with anyone other than Keys, but like the hologram reincarnations that were a thing a few summers back, the effect was less than fully captivating.

-A few new songs from his scheduled late summer release were mixed into the set and much of the material seems promising, but one track which referenced getting down like "the old folks do" and included the decidedly unsexy image of cracking eggs on his lady’s back (which sounded like it might be some sort of euphemism until he threw in some salt and pepper) seemed like a misfire.
-Another new track "took us to church" with powerful organ riffs and lyrical reverence, but oddly, the staging included a massive projection of a scantily clad woman rubbing mud on her body in the backdrop.
+A few new songs from his scheduled late summer release were mixed into the set and much of the material seems promising, but one track which referenced getting down like “the old folks do” and included the decidedly unsexy image of cracking eggs on his lady’s back (which sounded like it might be some sort of euphemism until he threw in some salt and pepper) seemed like a misfire.
+Another new track “took us to church” with powerful organ riffs and lyrical reverence, but oddly, the staging included a massive projection of a scantily clad woman rubbing mud on her body on the backdrop.

 Nonetheless, these distractions didn’t dampen the spirits of the enthusiastic crowd who cheered madly and skillfully executed singalongs.
 By the end of the night folks were dancing in the aisles, a pair of yellow panties had landed on stage and the vibe in the room was nothing but love, love, love.